cybergis/CyberGIS-Vis-Documentation/docs/source/index.rst

 * reproducible visual analytics through integration with CyberGIS-Jupyter
 * multi-language support including both Python and Javascript

-`Firefox <https://www.mozilla.org/en-US/firefox/new/>`_ is the recommended web browser for reaping the best performance of CyberGIS-Vis.
+'Firefox <https://www.mozilla.org/en-US/firefox/new/>'_ is the recommended web browser for reaping the best performance of CyberGIS-Vis.

 Getting Started
 ------------------------------------------------------